GE Cafe Refrigerator Ice Maker Problems and Solutions

 Problem 5: Ice Maker Overproducing Ice

-The GE Café refrigerator is a high-end appliance that is designed to provide a variety of features, including an ice maker.
-However, even the best appliances can experience problems, and the ice maker is no exception.
+The GE Café refrigerator is a high-end appliance.
+It is designed to provide a variety of features, including an ice maker.
+However, even the best appliances can experience problems.
+The ice maker is no exception.
 One common issue is when the ice maker overproduces ice.

 Causes